tlambert03/fpbasepy/README.md

 Python wrapper for FPBase.org GraphQL API.

-See <https://www.fpbase.org/graphql> for full documentation on the graphql schema and an interactive playground.
+See <https://www.fpbase.org/graphql> for an interactive playground and full documentation on the graphql schema (click the little book icon on the top left corner).

 ## Installation